 From one simple interface, your Roku TV provides access to virtually all your entertainment sources such as a game console, cable box, antenna or streaming channels like Netflix and YouTube.
-Among the sources you may want to connect are devices that produce a 4K (4K Ultra HD) or 4K HDR (4K High Dynamic Range) video signal, such as an Ultra HD Blu-ray™ player.
+Among the sources you may want to connect are devices that produce a 4K (4K Ultra HD) or 4K HDR (4K High Dynamic Range) video signal, such as an Ultra HD Blu-ray™ player or game console.

 What is HDMI?